-In October 2018, the IASB issued amendments to IAS 1 Presentation of Financial Statements and IAS 8 to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
-The new definition states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.'
+The amendments provide a new definition of material that states, "information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity."
+The amendments clarify that materiality will depend on the nature or magnitude of information, either individually or in combination with other information, in the context of the financial statements.

-The amendments clarify that materiality will depend on the nature or magnitude of information, or both.
-An entity will need to assess whether the information, either individually or in combination with other information, is material in the context of the financial statements.
-The amendment is effective for reporting periods beginning on or after 1 January 2020.
-The amendments must be applied prospectively.
-Early application is permitted and must be disclosed.
-The management did not early adopt the amendment and is of the view that there will be no impact on the financial statements of the Group in future.